Habakkuk 3

 - 2 Corinthians 12:9-10My grace is sufficient for thee: for my strength is made perfect in weakness... when I am weak, then am I strong.The strength of verse 19 - the LORD as strength in weakness, lifting feet onto the high places.

-- Romans 5:3-5we glory in tribulations also... and hope maketh not ashamed.The same defiant joy as verses 17-18 - rejoicing held fast in the midst of trouble, not after it.
+- Romans 5:3-5we glory in tribulations also... and hope maketh not ashamed.The same defiant joy as verses 17-18 - rejoicing held fast in the midst of trouble, while it is still present.